miguelmota/ethereum-development-with-go-book/en/account-balance/README.md

+---
+description: Tutorial on how to read account balances from the blockchain with Go.
+---

 # Account Balances

 Reading the balance of an account is pretty simple; call `ethclient.BalanceAt` passing the account address and optional block number.